danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 dict = {'a': 1, 'b': 2, 'c': 3}
 ```

 In this dictionary, the integers 1, 2, and 3 are tied to their unique keys, 'a', 'b', and 'c'.
 Note that keys must be strings, while values can be any data type.
-To retrieve a piece of data from this dictionary, I can again use the square bracket notation, this time passing in a key instead of an index:
+To retrieve a piece of data from this dictionary, you can again use the square bracket notation, this time passing in a key instead of an index:

 ```python
 dict = {'a': 1, 'b': 2, 'c': 3}
 print dict['a']
 ```

-To add entries to a dictionary, you just have to specify the data that relates to a particular key using the same square bracket syntax:
+To add entries to a dictionary, you just have to specify the data that relates to a particular key using the '=' operator and the same square bracket syntax:

 ```python
 dict = {'a': 1, 'b': 2, 'c': 3}